Skip to content ↓

 Parents who are studying or working

 It is our experience that children who attend school every day benefit in many ways, however children also benefit enormously from spending quality time with their parents and carers.
 We offer the places allocated to the 2-year-olds of eligible working families as three longer days in order to fit with working patterns.
-If you have a morning or afternoon place and have an opportunity to study or work that means you need a different pattern, please talk to Helen Currie, our Executive Headteacher as soon as possible.

 Back to top